Exclusive: Air traffic system failure caused by computer memory shortage

 COMPLEX FLIGHT PLAN

-When the system went out, air traffic controllers working in the regional center switched to a back-up system so they could see the planes on their screens, according to one of the sources.
+When the system went out, air traffic controllers working in the regional centre switched to a back-up system so they could see the planes on their screens, according to one of the sources.

-Paper slips and telephones were used to relay information about planes to other control centers.
+Paper slips and telephones were used to relay information about planes to other control centres.

 The ERAM system failed because it limits how much data each plane can send it, according to the sources.
 Most planes have simple flight plans, so they do not exceed that limit.